-CHEDULE 1 13: REPORT ON I ASSET MANAGEMENT MA TURITY (cont) Asset Management Standard Applied Question No. Function Question Score Evidence-Summary User Guidance Why Who Record/documented Information 109 Corrective & Preventative action How does the organisation instigate appropriate corrective and/or preventive actions to eliminate or prevent the causes of identified poor performance and non conformance?
-Having investigated asset related failures, incidents and non-conformances, and taken action to mitigate their consequences, an organisation is required to implement preventative and corrective actions to address root causes.
+Company Name CCUEDINE 2.
+DEDODT ON I ACCET BAABIACEBAENT BAA TUDITY (comt) AMP Planning Period SCHEDULE 1 3: KEPUKT UN N ASSET MANAGEMENT MA LIUKIII (cont) Asset Management Standard Applied Question No. Function Question Score Evidence-Summary User Guidance Why Who Record/documented Information 109 Corrective & Preventative action How does the organisation instigate appropriate corrective and/or preventive actions to eliminate or prevent the causes of identified poor performance and non conformance?
+State Evidence-Jummary User Guidance Having investigated asset related failures, incidents and non-conformances, and taken action to mitigate their consequences, an organisation is required to implement preventative and corrective actions to address root causes.
 Incident and failure investigations are only useful if appropriate actions are taken as a result to assess changes to a businesses risk profile and ensure that appropriate arrangements are in place should a recurrence of the incident happen.
 Widely used AM standards also require that necessary changes arising from preventive or corrective action are made to the asset management system.
 The management team responsible for its asset management procedure(s).
 The team with overall responsibility for the management of the assets.
 Audit and incident investigation teams.
 Staff responsible for planning and managing corrective and preventive actions.
 Analysis records, meeting notes and minutes, modification records.
 Asset management plan(s), investigation reports, audit reports, improvement programmes and projects.
 Recorded changes to asset management procedure(s) and process(es).
 Condition and performance reviews.
 Maintenance reviews 113 Continual Improvement How does the organisation achieve continual improvement in the optimal combination of costs, asset related risks and the performance and condition of assets and asset systems across the whole life cycle?
 Widely used AM standards have requirements to establish, implement and maintain process(es)/procedure(s) for identifying, assessing, prioritising and implementing actions to achieve continual improvement.
 Specifically there is a requirement to demonstrate continual improvement in optimisation of cost risk and performance/condition of assets across the life cycle.
 This question explores an organisation's capabilities in this area-looking for systematic improvement mechanisms rather that reviews and audit (which are separately examined).
 The top management of the organisation.
 The manager/team responsible for managing the organisation's asset management system, including its continual improvement.
 Managers responsible for policy development and implementation.
 Records showing systematic exploration of improvement.
 Evidence of new techniques being explored and implemented.
-Changes in procedure(s) and process(es) reflecting improved use of optimisatio tools/techniques and available information.
+Changes in procedure(s) and process(es) reflecting improved use of optimisation tools/techniques and available information.
 Evidence of working parties and research.
 115 Continual Improvement How does the organisation seek and acquire knowledge about new asset management related technology and practices, and evaluate their potential benefit to the organisation?
 One important aspect of continual improvement is where an organisation looks beyond its existing boundaries and knowledge base to look at what 'new things are on the market'.
 These new things can include equipment, process(es), tools, etc. An organisation which does this (eg, by the PAS 55 s 4.6 standards) will be able to demonstrate that it continually seeks to expand its knowledge of all things affecting its asset management approach and capabilities.
 The organisation will be able to demonstrate that it identifies any such opportunities to improve, evaluates them for suitability to its own organisation and implements them as appropriate.
 This question explores an organisation's approach to this activity.
-The top management of the organisation.
-The manager/team responsible for managing the organisation's asset management system, including its continual improvement.
-People who monitor the various items that require monitoring for 'change'.
-People that implement changes to the organisation's policy, strategy, etc. People within an organisation with responsibility for investigating, evaluating, recommending and implementing new tools and techniques, etc. Research and development projects and records, benchmarking and participation knowledge exchange professional forums.
+Research and development projects and records, benchmarking and participation knowledge exchange professional forums.
 Evidence of correspondence relating to knowledge acquisition.
 Examples of change implementation and evaluation of new tools, and techniques linked to asset management strategy and objectives.